Alternative Alcohol Treatment Options That Actually Work…

 Have you gotten into trouble with the law, and need a drug and alcohol assessment to help you understand what kind of treatment you need?
 AOD assessments are a common part of the judicial system and often the first requirement once you’ve gotten into some kind of trouble.
 We are able to provide AOD assessments and treatment planning to those who have these documents mandated, or if you simply feel like you’d like to hear from a professional what type of treatment is expected for best possible outcomes.

 Chemical Dependency Counseling

-Chemical dependency counseling is a different type of drug treatment.
+Chemical dependency counseling is a different type of therapy.
 It addresses the ways in which drugs and alcohol affect people on personal and physical levels and in their relationships with others.
-In a MAT program for alcohol dependence, the therapy is just as important as the medication itself; the medication will help take cravings away while allowing you the opportunity to heal from the past.
+In a MAT program for alcohol dependence, therapy can just as important as the medication itself; the medication will help take cravings away while allowing you the opportunity to heal from the past.
 You’ll also learn positive coping mechanisms to avoid relapse in the future.
 We have a chemical dependency counselor on staff who is available for consultation during your appointments.
 You can also set up additional sessions with the counselor if you choose.

 Support meetings are all about self-help and building a strong sober support community.
 They introduce you to principles that will help you to prioritize your recovery every day, all on your own.
 Twelve-step meetings are a great complement to any and all MAT programs, however group meetings are not recommended for all.
 Support meetings can give you a place to talk through what’s on your mind to people who have been there and can help you make new friends and meet new people who are also living the same, new lifestyle as you.